vicsteiner/nonviolent_communication/main_notes.md

   * NVC In Action: Sharing Fears About A Best Friend's Smoking
   * Exercise 4: Expressing Requests

 **07. Receiving Empathically**

+The two parts of NVC:
+  1. expressing honestly
+  2. receiving honestly

   * Presence: Don't Just Do Something, Stand There
+    * Empathy: emptying our mind and listening with our whole being.
+    * Asking before offering advice and reassurance.
+    * Intellectual understanding blocks empathy.
   * Listening For Feelings And Needs
+    * No matter what others say, we only hear what they ate (1) observing, (2) feeling, (3) needing, and (4) requesting.
+    * Listen to waht people are needing rather than what they are thinking.
   * Paraphrasing
+    * When asking for information, first express our own feelings and needs.
+    * Reflect back messages that are emotinally charged.
+    * Paraphrase only when it contributes to greater compassion and understanding.
+    * Behind intimidating messages are merely people appealing to us to meet their needs.
+    * A difficult message becomes an opportunity to enrich someone's life.
+    * Paraphrasing saves time.
   * Sustaining Empathy
+    * When we stay with empathy, we allow speakers to touch deeper levels of theselves.
+    * We know a speaker has received adequate empathy when (1) we sense a release of tension, or (2) the flow of words come to halt.
   * When Pain Blocks Our Ability To Empathize
+    * We need empathy to give empathy.
   * NVC In Action: A Wife Connects To Her Dying Husband
   * Exercise 5: Receiving Empathically Versus Non-Empathically

 **08. The Power Of Empathy**
   * Empathy That Heals
+    * Empathy allows us "to reperceive [our] world in a new way and to go on."
+    * "Don't just do something ...".
+    * It is harder to empathize with those who appear to posses more power, status, or resources.
   * Empathy And The Ability To Be Vulnerable
+    * The more we empathize with the other party, the safer we feel.
+    * We "say a lot" by listening for the other people's feelings and needs.
   * Using Empathy To Defuse Danger
+    * Rather than put your "but" in the face of an angry person, empathize.
+    * When we listen for feelings and needs, we no longer see people as monster.
+    * It may be difficult to empathize with those who are closest to us.
   * Empathy In Hearing Someone's "No!"
+    * Empathizong with someone's "no" protects us from taking it personally.
   * Empathy To Revive A Lifeless Conversation
+    * To bring a conversation back to life: interrupt with empathy.
+    * What bores the listener bores the speaker too.
+    * Speakers prefer that listeners interrupt rather than pretend to listen.
   * Empathy For Silence
+    * Empathize with silence by listening for the feelings and needs behind it.

 **09. Connecting Compassionately With Ourselves**
   * Remembering The Specialness Of What We Are